jgleadsnearby/image-title-alt-tag-function/readme.txt

 This function automatically added the page title to the image tags missing Alt and Title tag data.

 == Description ==
 This function automatically added the page title to the image tags missing Alt and Title tag data.

+-- How to Use ==
+Just add this to your theme's (likely your child thmee) functions file.